Engineering Technology

 Where You'll Go

-With a degree in engineering technology from WCU, graduates enter careers in product design and development, manufacturing operations, applied systems design, maintenance and project management, engineering and technical sales, and service functions in industrial and manufacturing settings and government agencies depending on the degree option selected.
+With a degree in engineering technology from WCU, graduates enter careers in product design and development, manufacturing operations, applied systems design, maintenance and project management, engineering and technical sales, and service functions in industrial and manufacturing settings and government agencies.
 Career specialties include production manager, consultant, quality control supervisor, industrial designer, cost estimator, safety engineer, personnel or facilities manager, and technical education instructor.
 Graduates of the Applied Systems Technology program are eligible to sit for the Professional Engineering exam.

 More Ìð¹ÏÊÓÆµapp Our B.S. in Engineering Technology

 Explore degree planning resources, transfer information, and hands-on learning opportunities.
-The eight-semester plan helps you stay on track, transfer guides ensure a smooth transition, and the senior capstone project provides real-world experience solving complex challenges.
+Senior capstone projects provide real-world experience solving complex challenges.

 An engineering technology degree opens doors to careers in product design, manufacturing operations, applied systems design, maintenance management, project management, technical sales, and industrial service roles.